Well-Architected Framework

 }

-Terraform can also tag resources with appropriate retention metadata.
-These tags can include creation dates, data classifications, and retention periods.
+Terraform can also tag resources with appropriate retention metadata, including creation dates, data classifications, and retention periods.

 For example, you can use the tag block with AWS S3 to automatically apply tags to all resources created by Terraform.
 The S3 lifecycle rule specifies a filter based on a tag key and value.
 The rule then applies only to a subset of objects with the specific tag.